JohnnyLdeAlba/enigmav/README.md

 sudo mysql
 ```

-We need to create a user for out database, below is the command just be sure to replace
+We need to create a user for our database, below is the command to do so.
+Just be sure to replace
 username with your desired username.

 ```mysql